-- terminate our existing contracts; - reduce the value of our existing contracts; - modify some of the terms and conditions in our existing contracts; - suspend or permanently prohibit us from doing business with the government or with any specific government agency; - · control and potentially prohibit the export of our products; - cancel or delay existing multiyear contracts and related orders if the necessary funds for contract performance for any subsequent year are not appropriated; - · decline to exercise an option to extend an existing multiyear contract; and - · claim rights in technologies and systems invented, developed or produced by us.
+- terminate our existing contracts; - reduce the value of our existing contracts; - modify some of the terms and conditions in our existing contracts; - suspend or permanently prohibit us from doing business with the government or with any specific government agency; - control and potentially prohibit the export of our products; - cancel or delay existing multiyear contracts and related orders if the necessary funds for contract performance for any subsequent year are not appropriated; - decline to exercise an option to extend an existing multiyear contract; and - claim rights in technologies and systems invented, developed or produced by us.

 U.S. Government agencies and some other agencies with which we contract can terminate their contracts with us for convenience, and in that event we generally may recover only our incurred or committed costs, settlement expenses and profit on the work completed prior to termination.
 If an agency terminates a contract with us for default, we may be denied any recovery and may be liable for excess costs incurred by the agency in procuring undelivered items from an alternative source.
 We may receive notices under such contracts that, if not addressed to the agency's satisfaction, could give the agency the right to terminate those contracts for default or to cease procuring our services under those contracts.
 The U.S. Government or regulators may initiate civil False Claims Act (FCA) litigation against us based on allegations related to our performance of contracts for the U.S. Government, which can be expensive to defend and if found liable can result in treble damages and significant civil penalties.
-The U.S. Government may also initiate administrative proceedings that, if resulting in an adverse finding against us or our subsidiaries being suspended for a period of time from eligibility for awards of new government contracts or task orders or in a loss of export privileges and, if satisfying the requisite level of seriousness, in our debarment from contracting with the U.S. Government for a specified term as well as being subject to other remedies available to the U.S. Government.
+The U.S. Government may also initiate administrative proceedings that, if resulting in an adverse finding against us or our subsidiaries as to our present responsibility to be a U.S. Government contractor or subcontractor, could result in our company or our subsidiaries being suspended for a period of time from eligibility for awards of new government contracts or task orders or in a loss of export privileges and, if satisfying the requisite level of seriousness, in our debarment from contracting with the U.S. Government for a specified term as well as being subject to other remedies available to the U.S. Government.